-our sustainability initiatives during regularly occurring design communication is to keep sustainable design practices at the forefront of our design team member's minds.
+Keast & Hood's Sustainability Committee shares updates on our sustainability initiatives during regularly occurring design discussions and via our messaging platform.
+The goal of our communication is to keep sustainable design practices at the forefront of our design team member's minds.

-- ► Every Monday, a member of the committee shares information about new information and resources available. - ► As the committee becomes aware of webinars or other workshops, we share links for registration and promote attendance through firmwide communications.
+- ► Every Monday, a member of the committee shares information about new information and resources available. - As the committee becomes aware of webinars or other workshops, we share links for registration and promote attendance through firmwide communications.